hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 **mi nelci lo gerku .e lo mlatu**
 I like the dog and the cat
-"I like the dog and the cat"
+“I like the dog and the cat”

 **mi nelci lo gerku .a lo mlatu**
 I like the dog or the cat
-"I like the dog or the cat (or both)"
+“I like the dog or the cat (or both)”

 ### Attitudinals